microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 #### Resource used in DXIL must be fully bound in root signature.
 ```
-  // B is bound to t1, but not in root descriptor.
+  // B is bound to t1, but no root parameters cover t1.
   Buffer<float> B : register(t1);
   [RootSignature("")]
   void main() : SV_Target {